May 28, 2026

 If your homepage previews look blurry while the actual blog post image looks sharp, this is usually the cause.

-👉 Read the full guide here: Fixing blurry Blogger thumbnails
+👉 Read the full guide here: Why Blogger thumbnail images become blurry and how to fix them

 3. Uploading images that are too small